Resilience of Entanglement-Induced Coordination in Adversarial Environments: The Team-Based Quantum Sabotage Game: Simulation Implementation

 \subsubsection{Simulation with Standard Noise Models}

-Having established the ideal-case advantage, we next evaluate the effects of standard quantum noise.
-We introduced depolarizing noise, amplitude noise, and bit-flip errors into the quantum circuits.
+Having established the ideal-case coordination signature, we next evaluate the effects of standard quantum noise.
+We introduced depolarizing noise, amplitude-damping noise, and bit-flip errors into the quantum circuits.
 Each of these noise models captures different aspects of real-world imperfections in quantum hardware.
 Depolarizing noise models the loss of coherence by replacing a quantum state with a maximally mixed state with probability $p$.
 The depolarizing channel for a single qubit is given by:

 where $X, Y,$ and $Z$ are the Pauli matrices, and $\rho$ is the density matrix of the system \cite{nielsen2010quantum}.